-The draft proposes several These amendments include several revisions to Articles 3, 4 and 4A.
+These amendments include several revisions to Articles 3, 4 and 4A.
 The amendments relate to negotiability, remote deposit capture, statements of account, the scope of Article 4A (definition of payment order), and security procedures.
-The draftamendments also deletes replace references to a "writing" (which are changed with references to a "record")..."
-Many of the proposed changes are to the official comments and are intended to further clarify the black letter text.
+The amendments also replace references to a "writing" with references to a "record."
+Many of the changes are to the official comments and are intended to further clarify the black letter text.